pantheon-systems/documentation/source/content/guides/logs-pantheon/02-access-logs.md

     | `appserver`  | `dev`, `test`, `live`, `<multidev-env>` | ex. `c5c75825-5cd4-418e-8cb0-fb9aa1a7f671`, as found in `https://dashboard.pantheon.io/sites/<site-uuid>` |
     | `dbserver`   |                                         |                                                                                                           |

-    - You must [add an SSH key](/ssh-keys) within your User Dashboard if you want to enable password-less access and avoid authentication prompts.
+    - You must [add an SSH key](/ssh-keys) in your Personal Settings if you want to enable password-less access and avoid authentication prompts.

 ### Application Log Files